*NEW* The Ancestors Circle ~ collective healing community for sensitive folk

-Arras is an area of the Yorkshire Wolds, famous for its hills, along the A1079 road that goes from Beverley to York.
-This region of East Yorkshire has been settled since ancient times, something which was proven during the 19th Century with the discovery of Iron Age burials which told us a great deal about the people who once lived here.
-This tribe was given the name of the 'Arras' tribe by archaeologists, with their burial practices distinctive from the neighbouring tribes of the Parisi and Briganti (pre-Roman Britons) and having commonalities with those found in Celtic Gaul and mainland Europe.
+Arras is an area of the Yorkshire Wolds, famous for its stunning hills, along the A1079 road that goes from Beverley and Hull to York.
+This region of East Yorkshire has been settled since very ancient times, something which was proven during the 19th Century with the discovery of Iron Age and Bronze Age burials telling us a great deal about the people who once lived here.
+These people were given the name of the 'Arras Culture' by archaeologists, with their burial practices distinctive from the neighbouring tribes of the Briganti (pre-Roman Britons) and having commonalities with those found in Celtic Gaul and mainland Europe.
+The Arras Culture encompassed the Parisi tribal peoples of the Yorkshire Wolds, famous for their horsemanship, chariot burials, iron-working and artistry.

-By working with nature, the land around us, and a sense of our heritage and roots (no matter where we are), this can support us to mend the parts of ourselves that have gone unseen, unknown and unloved.
+By working with nature, the land around us, and a sense of our heritage and roots (no matter where we are), this can support us to mend the parts of us that have gone unseen, unknown and unloved.
 Just as the Arras burials were unseen, unknown and unloved for thousands of years – until they were rediscovered and brought back to the light again.

 The Battle of Arras was a key battle during the First World War, taking place in 1917, but it is not as well known today as the household names of the Somme, Passchendaele and Verdun.
 In Canada, the battle is well-known for its links to Vimy Ridge (pictured left), where Canadian and Allied divisions captured the well-fortified German position of Vimy and held it for the rest of the war.
 It is now the site of one of the most impressive commemorative structures ever built, and well worth a visit if you ever get a chance.